Man cleared of unknowingly firing at Minneapolis officers in self-defense files lawsuit alleging force and constitutional rights violations

-Jaleel Stallings, the man found not guilty on all charges of shooting at Minneapolis police officers during the unrest that followed George Floyd's murder last year, filed a federal lawsuit Thursday against the city and several of its officers, alleging the use of excessive force and several constitutional rights violations.
+Jaleel Stallings, a man found not guilty on all charges of shooting at Minneapolis police during the unrest that followed George Floyd's murder last year, filed a federal lawsuit Thursday against the city and several of its officers, alleging the use of excessive force and several constitutional rights violations.

-Filed in the U.S. District Court of Minnesota, the lawsuit alleges that 19 MPD officers violated Stallings' Fourth Amendment rights by using excessive force and his First Amendment rights by using force to intimidate and deter Stallings from protesting police brutality and racism.
-The suit alleges that officers also violated his Fourteenth Amendment right to due process by conducting a "recklessly-flawed" investigation after the incident, and, lastly, his Fourteenth Amendment right to equal protection by targeting Black civilians with force and false accusations of felonious conduct.
+Filed in the U.S. District Court of Minnesota, the lawsuit alleges that 19 Minneapolis officers violated Stallings' Fourth Amendment rights by using excessive force and his First Amendment rights by using force to intimidate and deter him from protesting police brutality and racism.
+The suit alleges that officers also violated his 14th Amendment right to due process by conducting a "recklessly-flawed" investigation after the incident, and, lastly, his 14th Amendment right to equal protection by targeting Black civilians with force and false accusations of felonious conduct.

 "These violations are part of a pattern of constitutional violations by the MPD," the complaint said.
 "Customs causing constitutional violations were long-known by the MPD and the community at-large before this incident.
 In fact, it was this historical pattern of constitutional violations and lack of accountability or deterrence that led the community to protest with such intensity after the murder of George Floyd."

-The complaint names fourteen officers as defendants.
+The complaint names 14 officers as defendants.
 An additional five are also listed but referred to as John Does because they have yet to be identified, according to the complaint.

-Now, according to the lawsuit, Stallings seeks redress for the alleged constitutional violations, including compensation and punitive damages to prevent future violations.
+Now, according to the lawsuit, Stallings seeks redress, including compensation and punitive damages to prevent future violations.

 The Police Department declined to comment, citing the active litigation.